sant77/sant77/README.md

 - 🎓 &nbsp; Electronic engineering at Universidad del Valle.

-- 🌱 &nbsp; Learning about blockchain and machine learning.
+- 🌱 &nbsp; Learning about blockchain, machine learning and API desigin.

 - ✍️ &nbsp; Making new devices as a hobby.